WHOLE SCHOOL CURRICULUM

 Pupils are fully aware of the importance of using their time to prepare for life beyond school.
 Through our Careers, Information, Advice and Guidance curriculum we encourage pupils to explore all the possible options open to them at the completion of their studies; allowing pupils to make informed choices about the pathways they may follow post 16.

-We develop the best practices in careers guidance by closely aligning our curriculum to the Gatsby Benchmarks and by facilitating encounters with local employees, visits to post 16 providers and universities from Year 7.
+We develop the best practices in careers guidance by closely aligning our curriculum to the Gatsby Benchmarks and by facilitating encounters with local employees, visits to post 16 providers and universities from Year 7, meaning the school fully complies with the Baker Clause.
 It is our intention that all pupils will complete a work experience programme in year 10, allowing them to contextualise their learning and understand how it prepares them for life beyond school.

 We encourage pupils to take part in a range of extra-curricular and enrichment activities.
 Pupils are also made aware of the competitive nature of applying for colleges, universities and employment and how developing a range of experiences and expertise at school can support them in the application process.

-At Smithills School we passionately believe in the importance of an exciting, broad and balanced curriculum, underpinned by quality first teaching.
+At Smithills School we passionately believe in the importance of an exciting and progressive curriculum, underpinned by quality first teaching.
 Our teachers are experts in their subject areas and a number of our teaching staff are SLEs and/or examiners for the qualifications we offer.
 This ensures that our pupils receive the very best quality of education.

-Our clearly sequenced year 7 to 11 curriculum is dynamic and meets the needs of our pupils.
-The curriculum is carefully planned and structured and is designed and implemented in such a way that it builds on prior knowledge and prepares pupils for the next stage in their education.
-This is complimented by the school’s four part lesson structure which ensures that lessons are engaging, promote deep thinking and discussion, and are suitably differentiated.
-Pupils have opportunities to embed and recall knowledge through techniques such as interleaving of topics and retrieval practice; allowing pupils to retain and build upon key concepts which ultimately maximises their progress.
+Our clearly sequenced year 7 to 11 curriculum is designed to ‘spark curiosity and inspire aspirations’.
+The curriculum is carefully planned, structured and implemented in such a way that it builds on prior knowledge and prepares pupils for the next stage in their education.
+This is complimented by the school’s four-part lesson structure which ensures that lessons are engaging, promote deep thinking and discussion and are suitably differentiated.
+Pupils have opportunities to embed and recall knowledge through techniques such as interleaving of topics and retrieval practice; allowing them to retain and build upon key concepts which ultimately maximises their progress.

 Key Stage 3

-Each scheme of learning has a planned learning journey with clear statements establishing what pupils need to know, understand and do, to achieve their aspirational route; these learning journeys in core subjects, humanities, oracy, PE, the arts and technology develop pupils’ critical and analytical thinking, confidence, language development and problem solving.
-Reading, writing and speaking and listening are taught as both specific curricula and integrated into each subject area, and where appropriate tailored interventions address gaps in knowledge and support pupil progress.
+Each scheme of learning has a planned learning journey with clear statements establishing what pupils need to know, understand and do to achieve their full potential; these learning journeys develop pupils’ critical and analytical thinking, confidence, language development and problem solving.
+Reading, writing and speaking and listening are integrated into each subject area, and where appropriate tailored interventions address gaps in knowledge and support pupil progress.

 At the end of Key Stage 3 pupils will have increased their cultural capital, have an awareness of a range of strategies to promote positive wellbeing, and have received personal advice and guidance to allow them to make informed decisions for the next stage of their educational journey.

-The national curriculum content is carefully tracked to ensure that pupils have covered all areas of non-statutory KS4 subjects by the end of Year 8.
+The national curriculum content is carefully tracked to ensure that pupils have covered all statutory areas by the end of Year 9.

 Key Stage 4

-Options are structured in such a way to allow pupils a free choice, which permits equal access to all subjects.
-The options are designed to stretch and challenge pupils and to meet the demands of the local, national and international labour market.
-Pupils are offered a mixture of practical and academic subjects from all areas of the curriculum.
-Within the option subjects, the school offers different accreditation routes including academic and vocational options.
-This provides pupils with a broad and balanced curriculum, but still affords flexibility to maximise the outcomes achieved by each individual.
-This model also preserves the widest possible choice for progression routes post 16 as every pupil will have a greater range of subjects on which to choose future opportunities for education and training.
+The options process is structured in such a way that pupils are guided to select subjects and qualifications which will allow them to be successful whether that be following the EBAC or a more vocational suite of qualifications.
+The options are designed to stimulate and challenge pupils and to meet the demands of the local, national and international labour market.
+Our model preserves the widest possible choice for progression routes post 16 as every pupil will have a greater range of subjects on which to choose future opportunities for education and training.

 Smithills serves a diverse, multicultural community which welcomes and celebrates over seventeen ethnicities and forty different languages.
-As such, a high quality citizenship and religious education provides pupils with a clear understanding , appreciation and respect of the values, faiths and cultures of others.
+As such, a high-quality citizenship and religious education provides pupils with a clear understanding, appreciation and respect of the values, faiths and cultures of others.
 It also develops the knowledge and skills pupils need to become responsible citizens and play a full and active part in society.
-Therefore, in addition to pupils following the statutory RE and SMSC curriculum, they will study either RE or Citizenship.
+Therefore, RE and Citizenship will always be part of a planned curriculum.

 At Smithills School our curriculum will:

-ensure that sequences of learning build on previous knowledge and skills along with laying the foundation for subsequent progression.
+ensure that schemes of learning build on previous knowledge and skills along with laying the foundation for subsequent progression.

 meet the needs of all pupils; enabling them to develop the knowledge, skills and fundamental British Values that will allow them to be active citizens in modern day Britain.